Lin Tzou-yien

-Medical career
+Education and medical career

-Lin studied at the Taipei Medical College from 1966 to 1973 and spent the 1980s abroad in the United States, serving fellowships at the State University of New York at Buffalo and the University of Texas Health Science Center at Dallas.
+Lin earned his Doctor of Medicine (M.D.) from Taipei Medical College in 1973 and spent the 1980s abroad in the United States, serving fellowships at the State University of New York at Buffalo and the University of Texas Health Science Center at Dallas.
 In 1984, he returned to Taiwan and began working for the Chang Gung hospital system.
 He was the superintendent of Chang Gung Children's Hospital until 2011.

 ROC Department of Health Ministry

 Later that year, Lin began working as a deputy minister of the Department of Health.

 In early April 2013 during the H7N9 flu virus outbreak, Lin gave a statement that expressed confidence in Taiwan's ability to develop its own vaccine against the virus without any collaboration with Mainland China.
 Speaking at the Central Epidemic Command Center, he further added that the ROC government had prepared a team to produce the vaccine with the collaboration with local manufacturers.

 After head health minister Chiu Wen-ta resigned on 3 October 2014 to take responsibility for a food scandal involving tainted oil, Lin was named acting minister.
 He was subsequently replaced by Chiang Been-huang on 22 October.
 On 7 April 2016, Tsai Ing-wen's designated premier Lin Chuan named Lin Tzou-yien the next leader of the health ministry.
 He took office on 20 May 2016.

 At the World Health Assembly On 25 May 2016 in Geneva, Switzerland, Lin delivered the 5-minute speech representing Chinese Taipei.
 He called for the sound participation of Chinese Taipei in World Health Organization.
 The speech was delivered fully in English without mentioning the word Taiwan, although at one point he was referring to the "Taiwanese population".